brianshumate/katacoda-scenarios/vault-telemetry-splunk/01-start-containers.md

 Once the plan is complete, the infrastructure will be fully configured and ready to go.

-You are currently in the vtl project directory, `/home/scrapbook/tutorial`.
-All commands used in the terminal will expect you to execute them from this directory.

 Begin by initializing the Terraform configuration.

 ```